 Each clinical site has a list of required documentation needed from visiting students.
 These documents must be provided to the Clinical Education Coordinator by the expressed deadline.
 Failure to provide timely documentation may lead to the student's inability to attend clinical rotations.
-The students are financially responsible for the acquisition of all of the following.
-Failure to meet and maintain immunization requirements could lead to dismissal from or ineligibility for certain third-party clinical sites, which set and enforce their own standards regarding immunization requirements.
+The students are financially responsible for the acquisition of all of the following: